tarmeens/ada-homework/project/README.md

 -- Do people always choose the most cheap product among related products?
 -- Conversely, does the best product cost more than the others?
 -- Are the best products sold only by well-known brands?

+# Milestone 2 update (28/11/2017)
+### Research questions
+We performed exploratory analysis on the dataset to gain a better understanding of the research questions that we have posed in milestone 1.
+In particular:
+- Question 1: "Is our assumption founded?".
+With a reduced dataset, we analysed some cliques and we observed that the products are possibly competitive.
+Such observation lets us suggest that it is feasable to build a coherent graph, containing cluster of products with similar characteristics.
+- Question 2: "Given some products with similar characteristics and use cases, can we find the best one?".
+In order to answer this question, we first need to define some metrics to compare products.
+For each, the dataset provides information about the ranking and the sale rate, and in addition, we decided to further investigate other metrics, in particular the product *fan-in*.
+Being the products represented as nodes and the "buy after viewed" relations as edges, it can be assumed that a higher the number of entry edges implies that a product is more sold.
+This novel metrics could also be used to determine the best product among different cliques.
+- To answer question 3 and 4, more information still needs to be collected.

+### Accomplishments
+Regarding the intermediary goals defined in milestone 1, we achieved the following results:
+- To build links among products, the "also viewed" and "bought after viewing" relation can be used.
+We noticed that the former tend to produce too many links, which sometimes are not consistent; therefore, we adopted the latter to create our graph.
+- We developed an algorithm to exctract cliques from the datset.
+Since the nodes are mostly sparse, our solution can process thousands of products in reasonable time.

+### Further steps
+As a guideline until milestone 3, we aim to accomplish the following goals:
+- Investigate the clusters to gain useful insights, as definid in milestone 1.
+- @todo: add more